 Possible hernia: A hernia is a tear in the abdominal muscle.
 If you have one on your left side then it would show up as a bump in this area and might feel like a pulled muscle.
 Hernias need to be repaired surgically.
 Please have an evaluation by your medical doctor to determine what is going on and best course of treatment. ...Read more

 Painful hard lump: Dear riana, the possible causes of a 'painful hard lump' includes everything from an abcess (a boil) to sebaceous cyst to hematoma, and even benign lipomas, which can sometimes become uncomfortable.
 Fortunately for you, most physicians, including your pcp, will typically be able to quickly tell you what it is, and help treat you - if any treatment is actually necessary.
 So go to your pcp asap. ...Read more

 Bone spur: The usual cause of superficial lump is lypoma.
 Rarely could it be a small bony growth or neuroma.
 A lypoma is usually painless, freely mobile, and remains stable over time.
 Bone spur is hard, fixed and tender on palpation.
 Neuroma may or may not painful but usually fixed.
 Just monitor for changes in size, superficial ulceration, changes in color and any suspicious changes talk to your PCP. ...Read more

-Lump on my lower left rib cage, roughly 2 x 1.25 inches, bit soft, movable, painless, only visible and palpable when I stretch upward.
+Lump on my lower left rib cage, roughly 2 x 1.25 inches, bit soft, movable, painless, only visible and palpable when i stretch upward.
 Help please?

 Lipoma: A lipoma is a slow-growing, fatty lump that's most often situated between your skin and the underlying muscle layer.
 Often a lipoma is easy to identify because it moves readily with slight finger pressure.
 It's doughy to touch and usually not tender.
 You may have more than one lipoma.
 Lipomas can occur at any age, but they're most often detected during middle age.A lipoma isn't cancer. ...Read more

+Yes, at the back, --: If its swollen for any reason.
+Generally ribs do not swell, unless growing a cyst or a tumor in it.
+These are extremely uncommon, to say the least.
+A healing fracture off a bone could be felt as a swelling.
 These are located at the back , on either side of the spine and covered by plenty of muscles.
 Difficult to be seen or felt easily, except in a very skinny person. ...Read more

-Difficult to say: Why it moves around.
+Difficult to say: why it moves around.
 But this is a good sign.
 Cancerous growths generally do no move around freely.
 Have a surgeon take a look at it. ...Read more

 Monitor: The usual cause of superficial lump is lypoma.
 Rarely could it be a small bony growth or neuroma.
 A lypoma is usually painless, freely mobile, and remains stable over time.
 Bone spur is hard, fixed and tender on palpation.
 Neuroma may or may not painful but usually fixed.
 Just monitor for changes in size, superficial ulceration, changes in color and if any suspicious change talk to PCP. ...Read more